nabilgithub258/Tips_EDA_Regression_Machine_Learning_Python/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or a pull request in this repository.

+## Update

+We conducted an analysis to predict the tips given by customers using regression models.
+We implemented linear regression and random forest algorithms, and further enhanced our models by incorporating GridSearchCV and RandomizedSearchCV to optimize hyperparameters.
+Our most successful model combined random forest with GridSearchCV, yielding the best predictive performance.

+While the primary purpose of this tips dataset is not typically for prediction or modeling, we took on this challenge to test and refine our skills.

 ---